teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 ## K.C.
 Munchkin: Infringement (1982)

 K.C.
 Munchkin was an early Pac-Man clone, but not an identical copy.
 This means we need to "filter out" the unprotectable elements before looking for copyright infringement.
-The court first filtered out *scenes-a-fair* (i.e., stock video game elements):
+The court first filtered out *scènes à faire* (i.e., stock video game elements):

  > The maze and scoring table are standard game devices, and the tunnel exits are nothing more than the commonly used "wrap around" concept adapted to a maze-chase game.
 Similarly, the use of dots provides a means by which a player's performance can be gauged and rewarded with the appropriate number of points, and by which to inform the player of his or her progress.
 Given their close connection with the underlying game, K. C. Munchkin's maze design, scoring table, and "dots" are sufficiently different to preclude a finding of infringement on that basis alone. [*Atari v.
 Philips*, 672 F.2d 607 (7th Cir.
 1982)](http://scholar.google.com/scholar_case?case=16433139020722034724).